icukovic/gingerbill.org-source/content/article/2020-06-21-the-ownership-semantics-flaw.md

 In general, most hard problems cannot be solved at compile time; because of this, adding more and more concepts to the type system of the language will not help without adding extra costs.
 This does not mean ownership semantics is bad but not a solution for many problems in that domain.

-A lot of the problems related to responsibility are better solved with forms of "subsystems" within programs with handle groups of "things" and give out _handles_ of the "thing" instead of a direct reference.
+A lot of the problems related to responsibility are better solved with forms of "subsystems" within programs which handle groups of "things" and give out _handles_ of the "thing" instead of a direct reference.
 This is related to the approach many people use already to bypass the borrow checker through using indices/handles.
 Handles can contain a lot more information than a singular number.
 A common approach is to store a generation number alongside the index in the handle.
 If a generation has died, but the handle is asked to be used, the subsystem can give out a dummy sentinel value and report an error.

 Other approaches are to reduce the need for responsibility in the first place.
 By keeping data structures [POD](https://en.wikipedia.org/wiki/Passive_data_structure), trivially copyable, and the zero value of it useful, can help you change the way you think about the problem at hand and simplify code.
 It places more emphasis on the data and algorithms themselves rather than the relationships between objects and types.